SonngCS/Cryptography/README.md

 # GAR #

 A basic program in C++ using Winsock2 to transfer files between two machines on the same network using TCP IP.
+This was made using CLION and the project folder was ported to Github.